 - Digoxin is a drug used to treat abnormal heart rhythm.

 - Antacids, these medications are used in digestive-type conditions.
-If antacids and azithromycin are administered together, the simultaneous administration of both drugs simultaneously is recommended.
+If antacids and azithromycin are administered together, the simultaneous administration of both drugs is recommended.

 - Dicumarinic anticoagulants, such as warfarin, are medicines used to prevent the appearance of blood clots.